klamma/ar-for-eu-book/_pages/chapters/engines.md

 ### Programming in Unity

-The same folder also stores the application logic which is defined by C# scripts.
+The Assets folder also stores the application logic which is defined by C# scripts.
-These scripts can change properties on 3D models in a scene like their position, rotation, scale or material.
+These scripts can react to events like the user input and can change properties on objects in a scene.
+It is possible to change most values from the inspector panel like the position, rotation, scale or material.
 In order to execute a script’s functionality, it needs to be added to a 3D object as a component.
+First, the target object has to be selected.
-This can also be done in an inspector panel in the scene editor.
+After that, the component can be added in the inspector panel.
+One can either drag the script from the Assets-browser onto the inspector panel or click on "Add Component" and search for the script's name.
-Scripts can only be added to objects in a scene if they inherit from the MonoBehavior class.
+Scripts can only be added in such a way to objects of a scene if they inherit from the MonoBehavior class.
 Once a script is attached to an object, Unity calls special functions in the script if certain events happened.
 For instance, developers can implement an Update() function which is called once for every frame which is rendered.
 Similarly, different callback-methods can be implemented which are raised at different points in the application’s or object’s lifecycle, e.g. `Awake()`, `Start()` and `OnDestroy()`.